 It is flexible enough to not be in your way when looking around at the reef, even though it is not foldable.
-While I personally prefer foldable ones for scuba diving, I understand it’s not the best option for snorkeling.
+While I personally prefer foldable ones for scuba diving, I think it’s not the best option for snorkeling.

 On the other hand, the snorkel does its name justice and really stays dry throughout your time breathing from it.

-If you are looking for a great allrounder dry snorkel for scuba diving and snorkeling, you will like the Cressi Supernova Dry.
+If you are looking for a great all-rounder dry snorkel for scuba diving and snorkeling, you will like the Cressi Supernova Dry.

-It has a lot of color options, really stays dry and is flexible enough to not be in your way on a scuba dive.
+It has a lot of color options, really stays dry, and is flexible enough to not be in your way on a scuba dive.